Coronavirus: Jacinda Ardern holds off on imposing wider travel restrictions

+Prime Minister Jacinda Ardern said today that the patient was in a stable condition and improving.
+The patient's family members were in self-isolation and were showing no signs of infection.

+Health officials were still searching for other passengers on the patient's flight and would go doorknocking if required to contact them.

-The Government is holding off on imposing wider restrictions on travellers arriving in New Zealand as the coronavirus outbreak spreads overseas.
+Ardern said the Government was holding off on imposing wider restrictions on travellers arriving in New Zealand as the coronavirus outbreak spreads overseas.

-Prime Minister Jacinda Ardern said the Government was receiving advice from health officials as to whether there needed to be further border restrictions.
+The Government was receiving advice from health officials as to whether there needed to be further border restrictions.

 So far, the only restrictions are in place on travellers from China and Iran.